Jennifer035/joke-board/README.md

 What's the best thing about Switzerland?
 The flag is a big plus.

 Name the kind of tree you can hold in your hand?
 A palm tree!

+Why won’t you ever find a horse using an Android phone?
+They prefer Apples.